 Mobile App Analytics are much more than just collecting data.
-App Analytics provides user engagement metrics, including a number of sessions, active devices, and retention.
-With these metrics, you can evaluate the impact of app changes or updates, such as modifying the initial on-boarding experience, to see which changes improve engagement with your app.
+App Analytics provides user engagement metrics, including the number of sessions, active devices, and retention.
+With these metrics, you can evaluate the impact of app changes or updates, such as modifying the initial onboarding experience, to see which changes improve engagement with your app.

 Gone are the days where analytics only happened in Excel and SQL, thanks to a number of tools that make complying with analytics best practices a whole lot easier.

 Without a definitive plan and a deep understanding of the fundamentals, your mobile app data will get complicated very quickly.

 Integrating analytics into your app marketing produces beneficial insight.
 Here are four benefits that should not be missed.
 Let’s have a quick look: